Florida’s Marine Animals

 Water or Beach Activity

-Students will be led on a guided snorkel in the calm waters around Blue Heron Bridge, weather permitting.
-Students will be able to view an artificial reef that is home to a variety of local marine life including several different species of cephalopod including octopuses and squid.
+Students will be led on a guided snorkel in the waters around Peanut Island, weather permitting.
+Students will snorkel in the shallow waters of Peanut Island, an area that is home to several artificial reef structures creating habitats for a variety of marine life.

 Appropriate Attire: Students must wear their swimsuits and beach-appropriate clothing and bring their own snorkel and mask.
 Swim fins are not allowed during Saltwater Studies events, but water shoes are recommended as an alternative.
 All students will be required to wear snorkel vests provided by Saltwater Studies as a safety precaution.